learn-co-curriculum/css-essentials-css-fundamentals/README.md

 # CSS Fundamentals

+## Learning Goals

+- Identify CSS syntax
+- Identify CSS use formats
+- Implement various types of CSS selectors
+- Implement various types of color values in CSS
+- Identify and implement CSS comments

-## Problem Statement
+## Introduction

 In this lesson, we'll build on the basics we've learned.
 We'll learn to select elements based on HTML attributes, we'll learn to apply colors, and we'll learn how to comment our CSS.

-## Objectives

-1. Identify CSS syntax
-2. Identify CSS use formats
-3. Utilize various types of CSS selectors
-4. Utilize various types of color values in CSS
-5. Recognize and implement CSS comments

 ## Identify CSS Syntax